The eCommerce industry is growing rapidly every year.

-A landing page is a web page specifically devoted to a single product or offer.
+A landing page is a web page devoted to a product or offer.
 And unlike your traditional website homepage, every element is laser-focused on a single call to action and intentionally designed to convert.

 So, feature each marketing offer and product with a unique landing page on your website.